-- 1st in the Russell Group in the People and Planet University League and 12th overall
+- First Class in the People and Planet University League 2017 and 20th overall

-- 3rd in the UK for High Quality Lectures in the Times Higher Student Experience Survey 2015 and 10th overall.
+- 6th in the UK for student support (Times Higher Education Student Experience Survey 2017)

 In the Research Excellence Framework 2014 Newcastle was ranked 16th in the UK for research power and 26th for quality research.